When I was looking for a 4th of July centerpiece my mind went back to some firecracker blocks I saw in an issue of Country Sampler last summer.

 I used things I had around the house, this is a great scrap project, use what ever you have!

-I had the fiance (ugh. hate that word) cut 3 chunks off a fence post that came with the house.
+I cut 3 chunks off a fence post that came with the house.
 I eyeballed three separate lengths and marked them with a pen.
-Then I held the post while he used the reciprocating saw.

 I used some old rope for my ‘fuses’.
 It was polyester-ish and DID NOT want to be painted.
 Two coats of white paint, 2 coats of pray primer and a final finger painting adventure later I managed to cover the gray/yellow checker.

 Remember when I said the holes were too big?
 This is the gap that was left after I hot glued the ropes in.

 I used a candle to fill in the holes with wax but you could just use a ton of hot glue and then paint it to get rid of the shine.

 A burlap band and a few loops of twine finish it off!

 If Halloween and Fall is more your speed check out my tutorial for Fence Post Pumpkins